*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 For just pure drinkability it’s tough to beat the Meyer Lemon Green Tea(*affiliate link) from the Art of Tea. they really took a great green tea at the base of this blend and then added some very interesting and unique flavors that really complement the grassy green tea.

 They’re not revolutionary flavors because lemon and orange peel are two very common things that you would blend with a green tea but when you put it all together with the Rubio’s in the rose hips it really makes for an enjoyable and satisfying drink that is very smooth and quite refreshing.

 It also makes a fantastic Iced Green Tea.
 You can Brew some and then store it for later and have a really refreshing tropical summertime drink anytime you want one.

 Our old friend Buddha Teas makes its first of 2 appearances on our tropical tea list.
 While this might not be as blatantly tropical as some of the other teas on our list I think it earns a place with its lovely citrus flavor on top of the wonderful green tea taste.
 Their Lemongrass Green Tea does not disappoint on any level, in my opinion.

 The Taste And Aroma Of Organic Lemongrass Green Tea

-The flavor of this green tea is a classic example of you get exactly what you expect.
-There’s really no surprises with this lemongrass green tea.
+The flavor of this green tea is a classic example of you getting exactly what you expect.
+There are really no surprises with this lemongrass green tea.
 You get the flavor of the lemongrass and you get the flavor of the green tea and you don’t get anything else.
 It makes for a very simple but very elegant flavor profile.

 A Bit Citrusy With A Touch Of Pepper

-The interesting thing about the lemongrass is that there is a slightly peppery flavor that comes through as well.
-It’s not what I would describe a spicy but it does bring a nice warmth to the green tea that really makes it refreshing and enjoyable to drink.
+The interesting thing about lemongrass is that there is a slightly peppery flavor that comes through as well.
+It’s not what I would describe as spicy but it does bring a nice warmth to the green tea that really makes it refreshing and enjoyable to drink.

 Grassy Notes From the Green Tea